About us

 bowl with sliced pickled onions

-I had to ask, "what did you do to the onions?"
-"Oh," my daughter in law nonchalantly said, "We soaked them in white vinegar for a few hours."
+"Oh," my daughter-in-law replied casually, "we just soaked them in white vinegar for a few hours."

 They tasted sensational!
 Soaking those red onions in vinegar took the smell and the bite out of the onion, and made them more flavorful and artistically more beautiful with hues of bright deep pink color.
 I am not sure if this recipe qualifies as actually "pickled" since it doesn't contain any salt , but I call it pickled just the same since the onions taste pickled.